NormanDunbar/SuperBASIC-Manual/sphinx/source/W/when--error.rst

 :ref:`erlin` returns the line number on which the error occurred. :ref:`ernum` returns the error number itself.
-There are several functions in the form :ref:`err-...` which return 1 if the given error has occurred. :ref:`break-off` allows you to turn the Break key off. :ref:`end--when` defines the end of the error handling block.
+There are several functions in the form :ref:`err-xx` which return 1 if the given error has occurred. :ref:`break-off` allows you to turn the Break key off. :ref:`end--when` defines the end of the error handling block.

 --------------